scarpazza/home-assistant-konnected-tutorial/README.md

 All feedback is welcome, but I'll make corrections only workload and family permitting.
 I have a full time job, two kids and other hobbies.

+## Acknowledgments
+Many thanks to @johnny-co for his help in testing and fixing my typos.

 ## Step 1 - configure the boards